-A Unique Street Reference Number (USRN) is a unique and persistent identifier for every street, road, track, path, cycle track or cycle way in Great Britain and can be found in the OS MasterMap Highways Network products.
+A Unique Street Reference Number (USRN) is a unique and persistent identifier for every street, road, track, path, cycle track or cycle way in Great Britain.

-USRNs are the authoritative identifier assigned to and uniquely identifying streets in Great Britain.
-They are essential for managing Great Britain's Highways.
+Our OS Open USRN product contains USRNs for England and Wales.
+They are the authoritative identifier assigned to and uniquely identifying streets and are essential for managing Great Britain's Highways.

 The USRNs in OS Open USRN are allocated by Highway or Road Authorities and Highway Bodies, under their statutory responsibility to maintain this information.
 This means you can have confidence you’re accessing an authoritative source of these identifiers.